-What To Do When You Feel Spiritually Dry
+5 Important Things To Do When You Feel Spiritually Dry

 Feeling spiritually dry can be discouraging, but God uses these seasons to draw you closer and grow your faith in deeper ways.

 On a study trip to Israel, I learned many things.
-And even after all these years, a few lessons have stayed with me in a very personal way.
+And even after all these years, a few of those lessons have stayed with me in a very personal way.
 This is one of them.

 Have you ever been on a four-bottle walk?

-I had not either, until that trip.
+I hadn’t either, until that trip.

 Our teacher would take us on what she called “wee little walks” all across Israel, from the northern regions all the way down into the Negev.
 There was nothing wee or little about them.
 They were long, hot, and often very hard.
+Our group of eager students would know just how torturous and treacherous the walk would be by the number of large water bottles we were required to carry and finish before returning to our bus.

+My sister-in-law, Susan, and I also got creative about staying cool.
 Our hotel rooms usually had small refrigerators, and we would freeze wet washcloths and extra water bottles for the day ahead.
-That meant we could put the frozen washcloths around our necks or on our heads, under our hats, to keep us cool for at least a little while on the walk.
-We also would put the frozen water bottles down the front of our bra to keep our core cool.
-Yes, necessity IS the mother of invention!
+That meant we could drape the frozen washcloths around our necks or tuck them under our hats to stay cool, at least for a little while.
+We also tucked frozen water bottles down the front of our bras to keep our core temperature down.
+Yes, necessity really is the mother of invention!

-Drink Lots Of Water
+Drink Lots Of Living Water

 Listen To The Teacher